 Produced by The Forge and written by John Brownlow (Fleming, Sylvia), The Miniaturist is set in 1686 and tells the story of a house where, beneath the lavish beauty and privilege lies forbidden passions and dangerous secrets.

-We now know who will play the key roles in The Miniaturist tv show.
-Anya Taylor-Joy will star as the protagonist Nella, with Romola Garai playing her cold, domineering sister-in-law Marin.
-Nella’s merchant husband will be portrayed by Alex Hassell, with Paapa Essiedu, Emily Berrington and I, Daniel Blake’s Hayley Squires also set to feature.
+Anya Taylor-Joy (The Witch) will star as Nella Oortman, with Romola Garai (Atonement, Suffragette) playing her cold, domineering sister-in-law Marin.
+Nella’s merchant husband, Johannes Brandt will be portrayed by Alex Hassell who previously starred in the 2003 Acadamy-Award winning film Cold Mountain.
+Other cast members include Paapa Essiedu, Emily Berrington and I, Daniel Blake’s Hayley Squires.

-You can get a first look at The Miniaturist in this new BBC drama trailer.
+The BBC haven't yet announced exactly when we can see Jessie Burton's characters brought to life, but you can get a first look at The Miniaturist in this BBC drama trailer.

-Below: Nella played by Anya Taylor-Joy and Johannes played by Alex Hassell in The Miniaturist.
+Below: Nella played by Anya Taylor-Joy and Johannes Brandt played by Alex Hassell in The Miniaturist.

-Since Picador bought the book in the UK, The Miniaturist has sold well over a million copies in 37 countries and has gone on to become something of a publishing phenomenon, storming to the top of the bestseller lists in both hardback and paperback.
-It has also gone on to win multiple awards including Waterstone's Book of the Year, the New Writer of the Year and overall Book of the Year in the National Book Awards.
+Since it was published in 2014 The Miniaturist has sold over a million copies in 37 countries, storming to the top of the bestseller lists in both hardback and paperback.
+It has also won multiple awards including Waterstone's Book of the Year, the New Writer of the Year and overall Book of the Year in the National Book Awards.